 - □ an enantioselective reaction.

 □ an enantiospecific reaction.

 □ a regioselective reaction.

-- 6. $\underline{\mathbf{Draw}}$ the structures of compounds $\mathbf{B}-\mathbf{F}$ , including the appropriate stereochemistry.
+- 6. Draw the structures of compounds B-F, including the appropriate stereochemistry.

-B C 14 H 20 N 2 O 4 C C 16 H 21 NO 6 D E C 29 H 34 N 2 O 6 S F C 21 H 28 N 2 O 4 S 7.
-What is the role of DCC in the transformation What is the role of DCC in the transformation $\mathbf{C} \to \mathbf{D}$ ?
-Protecting group for the amino group.
-Protecting group for the hydroxy group.
-Activating agent for the amide bond formation.
-8. TsCl is used in the synthesis to enable: .
-TsCl is used in the synthesis to enable: Nucleophilic substitution of an amino group.
+B C 14 H 20 N 2 O 4 C C 16 H 21 NO 6

+D E C 29 H 34 N 2 O 6 S

+F C 21 H 28 N 2 O 4 S

+7. What is the role of DCC in the transformation $\mathbf{C} \to \mathbf{D}$?

+□ Protecting group for the amino group. □ Protecting group for the hydroxy group. □ Activating agent for the amide bond formation.

+3. TsCl is used in the synthesis to enable:

+Nucleophilic substitution of an amino group.
 Electrophilic substitution of an amino group.
 Nucleophilic substitution of a hydroxy group.
 Electrophilic substitution of a hydroxy group.

-9. $\underline{\mathbf{Check}}$ all possible reagents which could be used as reagent $\mathbf{H}$ :
+9. $\underline{\mathbf{Check}}$ all possible reagents which could be used as reagent \mathbf{H} :

 ☐ diluted HCl □ Zn/HCl

 $\square \ K_2CO_3$ $\square \ diluted \ KMnO_4$ ☐ H 2 SO 4 ☐ diluted NaOH

 10. Draw the structure of levobupivacaine, including the appropriate stereochemistry.

 Levobupivacaine C 18 H 28 N 2 O

 Part II.

 The synthesis of levobupivacaine requires the use of enantiomerically pure L-lysine.
 A common method to confirm the enantiomeric purity of aminoacids is their transformation into amides using Mosher's acid (see the structure of the (S) isomer below).

 -

 HO CF 3

 ) (S)

 (S)-Mosher

-, ,
+. ,

-11. Draw the structure of the amide formed when the of Mosher's acid.
-Clearly show the stereochemistry of ·
+11. Draw the structure of the amide formed when the α-amino group of L-lysine is derivatized with (S)-Mosher's acid.
+Clearly show the stereochemistry of each chiral center.

 12. How many products will be formed from racemic the α-amino group of lysine is derivatized)? c lysine and (S)-Mosher's acid (consider that only

 ☐ Two diastereoisomers.

 ☐ Four diastereoisomers.☐ A racemic mixture of two enantiomers.

 ☐ A racemic mixture of two enantiomers.☐ Four compounds: two enantiomers and two diaster reoisomers.

 13. Choose the method(s) which can be used to qualysine after its derivatization with (S)-Mosher's action · · · · · · · · · · · · · · · · · · ·

 □ NMR spectroscopy.

 ☐ Liquid chromatography.

 ☐ Mass spectrometry.☐ UV-vis spectroscopy.

 □ 0 v-vis specifoscopy.